Safety-Critical Control of Compartmental Epidemiological Models with Measurement Delays

 For example, to keep the infected population $I$ below the limit $I_{\rm max}$ for the SIR model given by~(\ref{eq:SIR}), one shall prescribe ${h(x)=I_{\rm max} - I}$, and~(\ref{eq:controller_multi_ReLU}) leads to the controller

-Fig.~\ref{fig:SIRcontrol} shows the dynamics of the closed control loop for the COVID-19 model fitted in Fig.~\ref{fig:SIRfit} by prescribing ${I_\mathrm{max} = 200,000}$ and using ${\alpha=\gamma/10}$.
-Indeed, the safety-critical controller (red) applied from June 1, 2020 is able to keep the level of infection under the safe limit (red dashed), while gradually reducing mitigation efforts to zero.
+Fig.~\ref{fig:SIRcontrol} shows the closed loop dynamics of the COVID-19 model of Fig.~\ref{fig:SIRfit} by prescribing ${I_\mathrm{max} = 200,000}$ and using ${\alpha=\gamma/10}$.
+Indeed, the safety-critical controller (red) applied from June 1, 2020 (with the blue fitted control input as history) keeps the level of infection under the safe limit (red dashed), while gradually reducing mitigation efforts to zero.
 Meanwhile, the US experienced a second wave of infections (gray) in the summer of 2020, which was caused by the drop in mitigation efforts in June (see the blue control input).